tp7309/tt7zcrack/README.md

 if the hash file cannot generated correctly, you can use `jtr` engine to try again.

 The cracked password will be saved locally by the password cracking tool for next query.
 Use the following command to delete it.
-Note that this will delete all the cracked results!
+Note that this will delete all cracked results!

 ```bash
 tt7zcrack --clean